sunsided/bht-mas/README.md

 ### License of Images

-I do not claim copyright of the images used in these examples, they are used here solely on an academic *fair use* basis.
-If in doubt consider them to be copyrighted by [Dr.-Ing.
-Anko Börner](http://www.dlr.de/os/desktopdefault.aspx/tabid-3459/5342_read-13663/sortby-lastname/).
+I do not claim copyright on any of the images used in these examples; They are used here solely on an scientific *fair use* basis (wissenschaftliches Zitat bzw.
+Kleinzitat gemäß §51 UrhG).
+Concerning the images `bild0.raw` to `bild1.raw` and `mask_32_32.raw`, as well as `rued_corr_flt.img`, consider them to be copyrighted by [Dr.-Ing.
+Anko Börner](http://www.dlr.de/os/desktopdefault.aspx/tabid-3459/5342_read-13663/sortby-lastname/). `lena.jpg` and `lena.raw` is our good ol' first lady o' the interwebs, [Lena](http://www.lenna.org).

+The image `lenaml.raw` is a histogram adjusted 512x512 pixel greyscale crop from an image copyrighted by Sandra Luedwig ([source](http://www.tagesspiegel.de/weltspiegel/werbinich/lena-meyer-landruth-im-interview-ich-bin-kein-partymensch/8010812.html)), again used under a scientific *fair use* (wissenschaftliches Zitat bzw.
+Kleinzitat gemäß §51 UrhG).